Top Ten Christmas Movies

 A Christmas Carol

-2. A Christmas Carol: This classic favorite, originally written by Charles Dickens, has been remade so many times, there is bound to be one to suit the entire family.
-There are as many different versions as there are families.
+2. A Christmas Carol: This classic favorite, originally written by Charles Dickens in 1843, has been remade so many times, there is bound to be one to suit the entire family.
+There are as many different versions of this inspiring classic as there are families.

-My personal favorite, starring George C. Scott, was made in 1984.
+My personal favorite version, starring George C. Scott, was made in 1984.
 Scott brings new depth to the Scrooge character, and portrays him as both despicable and sorrowful.
 The three ghosts are also quite well done, and the ghost of Christmas present is particularly interesting.

-Another favorite, starring Bill Murray, is "Scrooged", a humorous remake.
+Another favorite, starring Bill Murray, is "Scrooged", offers a humorous take on this classic tale.
 Bill Murray takes the lead roll, as an overworked television producer.
 Karen Allen is the love interest who softens his heart.
 The ghosts in this movie are quite well done, and the ghost of the future is especially scary.
 In addition, Bobcat Goldthwaite plays a long-suffering employee seeking revenge.
 His role lightens up the movie and gives a good laugh.
+The ghost of Christmas present if funny and a little sadistic, but the Bill Murray character deserves every bit of her good-natured torture.

 There are many different versions, some funny, some silly and some are kind of scary.
 The message, however, remains mostly the same.
 It is never too late to do the right thing.
 We can make a choice, in each moment, how we will act, and who we want to be.
-In the end, even old grumpy Scrooge found he could be a happy person, and that is the true meaning of the movie, and the meaning of Christmas for me.
+In the end, even old grumpy Scrooge found he could be a happy person, and that is the true meaning of the movie, and the meaning of the holiday season, for me.
+There is always an opportunity to be kind, generous and loving, and until we are dead, it is never too late.

-3. Miracle on 34th Street: This Christmas movie is so good, they made two!
+3. Miracle on 34th Street: This movie is so good, they made two!
 The first, made in 1947, starred Maureen O'hara and Natalie Wood.
 Edmund Gwenn won an Academy Award for best supporting actor, for his role as Santa Claus.
 His character is unbeatable, kind, funny and caring.
 Natalie Wood plays the young Susan, who so desperately wants to believe in Santa Claus.
 Her mother is played by Maureen O'hara, and while some of the old acting styles seem comical now, the movie is well done.
 It is worth watching, especially if you enjoy old black and white movies.
 Again, it may drag on for youngsters of this generation, who are used to fast action and bright colors, but adults will enjoy the quieter presentation.
+This is a classic movie, and will be appreciated by anyone who enjoys a good story and doesn't mind black and white cinematography.

 Both of these movies are so sweet.
 For me, they represent the idea that Santa Claus is more than just a person who brings presents.
 The holiday spirit is about doing something nice for someone else.
 We can all do something for someone, if we put our mind to it.
 Santa Claus isn't the only one who can give, who can love and who can brighten a day.
 We can all endeavor to make life a little nicer for those around us, and to make the world a better place.
 If you set your mind to it, you could probably make someone's heart's desire become a reality.